summitradio/k3ng-rotator/340-Position-Sensors.md

 ## Incremental Rotary Encoders

 Incremental rotary shaft encoders are capable of the highest stability and accuracy, considerably better than 0.1 degree.
 The usual disadvantage of incremental encoders is that the position value accumulated is volatile with loss of power.
-K3NG software eliminates this disadvantage by maintaining the headings and recalibrating the bearing during normal rotor use.
+The software eliminates this disadvantage by maintaining the headings and recalibrating the bearing during normal rotor use.
 A good affordable encoder is the Omron E6B2-CWZ6C 2000P.
 There are many different SE configurations available, most of which are useable if accommodation is made to the Arduino interface.

 The following text only applies to the Omron E6B2.

 There are two quadrature outputs A & B and an index pulse called Z. All three outputs are open-collector NPN transistors.
 The power required is a voltage between +5 and +24, the Arduino Vin voltage is a convenient source.
-The K3NG code provides for internal pullups which will work just fine on the bench.
+The code provides for internal pullups which will work just fine on the bench.
 If the distance between the SE and the Arduino is significant discrete pullups (1K ~ 5K to 5 volts) at the Arduino should be provided.
 A and B are 50 % duty cycle squarewaves phased 90 degrees apart.
 This SE outputs 2000 A/B counts per revolution.
 Z is a narrow pulse that occurs once per SE revolution.
 Direction of rotation indication can be had by reversing the A and B SE outputs to the Arduino.

 Configuration:

 `#define FEATURE_AZ_POSITION_INCREMENTAL_ENCODER`